bazelbuild/bazel/docs/FAQ.md

 * Branching is primarily used for managing releases, so everybody develops their software at head.

-Bazel is a cornerstones of this philosophy: since Bazel requires all dependencies to be fully specified, we can predict which programs and tests are affected by a change, and vet them before submission.
+Bazel is a cornerstone of this philosophy: since Bazel requires all dependencies to be fully specified, we can predict which programs and tests are affected by a change, and vet them before submission.